Curiosityxploring/raeven_marketplace/raeven-delivery-privacy-policy.md

 1. **Security Measures**
     1.1.
 We implement industry-standard encryption security measures to protect user information from unauthorized access, disclosure, alteration, or destruction.

     1.2.
-We keep your data for as long as you remain a user on our App to provide safe and effective services.
+We keep your data for as long as you remain a user on our Apps to provide safe and effective services.
 We will only delete your data upon request or when you stop using our services.

     1.3.
 Users are responsible for maintaining the confidentiality of their account details.